Mountlake Terrace Defense Attorney

 There are two courts that serve Mountlake Terrace; a District court and Superior court.
 The Lynnwood Municipal Jail provides jail services for non-felony offenses.
 Felony offenders are taken to the Snohomish County Jail in Everett.

 The Lynnwood District Court is a division of the Snohomish County District Court System (South Division).
 Mountlake Terrace currently uses this court to handle misdemeanors, gross misdemeanors, infractions and civil violations.
-If you’re arrested by a Mountlake Terrace Police officer, Snohomish County Sheriff or Washington State Trooper for a crime like Drunk Driving / DUI or Assault DV, it is likely your case will be heard at Lynnwood District Court.
+If you’re arrested by a Mountlake Terrace Police officer, Snohomish County Sheriff or Washington State Trooper for a crime like Assault / DV or Drunk Driving / DUI, it is likely your case will be heard at Lynnwood District Court.

 Lynnwood District Court